-The benchmarks for school libraries in the state are ratios that should make it easier to compare your library's figures with those for other libraries, either individually or grouped by school level or enrollment range.
+The benchmarks for school libraries in the state are ratios that should make it easier to compare your school library with other school libraries, either individually or grouped by school level or enrollment range.
 These ratios address both library resources (e.g., staffing, the collection, funding) and services (e.g., cooperation between library staff and classroom teachers, circulation).